An honest Employment Hero review 2026:

 Employment Hero time and attendance

 Time and attendance features are enabled through the settings tab.
-Employment Hero offers clock in/out via the Employment Hero Work app with geo-fence support and optional selfie capture for verification.
+Staff can clock in and out via the Employment Hero Work app, with geo-fence support and optional selfie capture for verification.

 What works well

-The basic time tracking functionality covers essential needs.
-Staff can clock in and out via the mobile app with GPS verification.
-The geo-fence feature allows you to set boundaries, and the option to allow clock-ins outside the geo-fence (triggering a timesheet warning) provides flexibility.
-Selfie capture on clock in/out adds verification.
+The basic time tracking covers essential needs.
+The geo-fence feature allows you to set boundaries, and we liked that you can allow clock-ins outside the geo-fence (triggering a timesheet warning for review).
+Selfie capture on clock in/out adds an extra layer of verification.

 Where it falls short

 Customisation is limited compared to dedicated time and attendance platforms.
-There's no option to set a specific pin drop location — a limitation for businesses at large sites with designated clock-in points.
-A kiosk-style app doesn't appear to be available, and you can't set different rules for different sites.
+There's no option to set a specific pin drop location — a notable gap for businesses at large sites with designated clock-in points.
+We couldn't find a kiosk-style app option, and you can't set different rules for different sites.

-This becomes problematic for businesses with field-based team members or multiple venues that need different attendance rules per location.
-The feature covers basics but lacks advanced settings for complex operations.
+This becomes problematic for businesses with field-based team members or multiple venues needing different attendance rules per location.
+The feature covers the basics but lacks the advanced settings that complex operations require.

 Pros & cons